NB Ridaz: Biography

-MC Magic was a disc jockey who grew up in the projects of Avondale, Arizona.
+MC Magic was a disc jockey who grew up in Avondale, Arizona.
 As he went from breakdancing to sponsoring teen dances at the community center, he eventually made a name for himself by recording personalized songs at the local park and swap.

 In 1991, he formed an independent record label, Nastyboy Records, scoring regional notoriety with the sultry track "Lost in Love", later including the song in his 1995 debut album "Don't Worry".

 In 1997, MC Magic formed Nastyboy Klick, initially with six members: Magic, DOS, Ziggy, Sly, Mischief (Magic's 10-year-old son) and Bookie.
 Bookie soon left the group to pursue a solo project before NBK became successful.

 Nastyboy Klick was recognized as one of the top hip hop groups out of Phoenix.
 MC Magic wanted to try something new and different to grab the attention of the radio stations and its listeners, contacting the management of Roger Troutman of Zapp and Roger, who agreed to assist him with vocals on "Down for Yours" using the famous talkbox.
 Not only did it grab the attention of local radio stations, it reached #10 on the Billboard Hot Rap single chart (a first for any hip-hop group out of Phoenix).
 Quickly following the success of "Down for Yours" came "AZ Side", which also became another hit single.
-This was the first record to ever receive sampling permission from Madonna; the "AZ Side Remix" was a rendition of Madonna's hit "Everybody".
+The "AZ Side Remix" was a rendition of Madonna's hit "Everybody", reportedly the first record to receive sampling permission from Madonna.